-Introduce the idea of “opportunity cost.”
 As your child decides how he’s going to spend his hard-earned gains, help him understand that buying one thing means he won’t be able to buy another.
-It may sound cruel, but the earlier it is learned the less painful it likely to be.
+It may sound cruel, but the earlier it's learned the less painful it's likely to be.
 For example, if he’s been talking about buying that remote control car and a new video game, help him understand that buying one means he won’t have money for the other – until he saves for it.

 Get the latest updates, offers and helpful financial tips.

 Teach the Importance of Saving Money For a Rainy Day

 Anyone who has ever experienced a job layoff, unexpected medical bills, or emergency repairs to their home or auto knows the value of saving for those kinds of expenses.
 Have a frank discussion with your child about not knowing what the future may bring and how having money put away for unexpected expenditures can make the tough times easier.
 Then, come up with an amount of their weekly allowance that they would be willing to put away “just in case.”
 No, your child may never actually need that money, but learning to save early in life helps build the habit.
 According to Adrienne Penta, senior vice-president of the Center for Women & Wealth at Brown Brothers Harriman, teaching children to save will strengthen their willpower and offer a greater sense of independence – both important traits to carry into adulthood.

 Teach the Value of Giving Financially

 If you look around your home and marvel at how much your children have, encourage them to donate an item for every new thing they bring into the house.
 There are plenty of places, including women’s shelters and other non-profit agencies, who would love to have a slightly-used toy to offer a child in their facility.

 Open a Child's Savings Account